RLHFlow/Directional-Preference-Alignment/README.md

 ## Usage

+### Aligned LLM
-Use the code below to get started with the model.
+Use the code below to get started with our DPA model.

 + System Prompt:
   + Template: `"You are a helpful, respectful, and honest assistant who always responds to the user in a harmless way.
 Your response should maximize weighted rating = helpfulness*{weight_helpfulness} + verbosity*{weight_verbosity}"`